CNN Travel's 20 best places to visit in 2020

 The Dead Sea

+Float your worries away.
+The Dead Sea is the perfect spot to relax during a tour of the Middle East.

 As the lowest point on Earth, the Dead Sea is far from an under-the-radar secret.
-But the realities of the climate crisis have reframed the destination from "a place to visit someday" to "a place you need to visit now."
+But the realities of the climate crisis are causing water levels there to drop and have reframed the destination from "a place to visit someday" to "a place you need to visit now."

 On the border of Israel and Jordan, the Dead Sea can feel like an extremely salty oasis, where talk of ongoing political conflict is less common than the sight of travelers from around the world covering themselves in black mud and falling backward into the water.